15 Feb 4 Leading Mobile Ad Types Of 2017: Banner Ads Still Exist!

 - “Banner Blindness” Syndrome

 People are so used to this type of ads that they began to ignore them.
-If an app is essential for work but it contains banner ads, human mind just avoid paying attention to them.
+If an app is essential for work but it contains banner ads, the human mind just avoids paying attention to them.

 - Bad UX